Universal Deformations of a Curve and a Differential: Existence of a universal deformation

-These equations define for small $s\in\Sm$ a smooth vector field along the straight line connecting $0$ with $s$.
-For all sufficiently small $s\in\Sm$ we apply the Picard-Lindel\"of Theorem and integrate these vector fields along these straight lines up to $s$, hence obtaining at $s$ a solution of \eqref{f1}.
-For sufficiently small $s$ the corresponding $u_1,\ldots, u_L$ have small distance $\|u_l-y_l\|_\infty$ from $ y_l $ so that $(x_l,y_l)\mapsto(x_l,u_l(x_l,y_l,s))$ are $x$-isomorphisms.
-Consequently, on a neighbourhood of $0$ the given deformation is $ x $-isomorphic to the pullback of \eqref {eq:universal representative} with respect to $\phi$.
+at $\lambda=1$.
+These equations define a holomorphic vector field along the straight line connecting $0$ with $s$.
+For each sufficiently small $s\in\Sm$ we apply the Picard-Lindel\"of Theorem and integrate the vector fields \eqref{f4} along these straight lines up to $s$, hence obtaining at $s$ a solution of \eqref{f1}.
+Because the coefficients $a_{\lambda s}, b_{\lambda s}, c_{\lambda s}$ of \eqref{f4} depend holomorphically on $s$, so do the solutions $(H_l, u_l, \phi_l)$.
+Hence we have constructed an $x$-morphism $(x,y,s)\mapsto(x,u_l(x,y,s), \phi_l(s))$ as in \eqref{f1}.